raynamharris/BehavEphyRNAseq/TACC-copy/README.md

 done
 ~~~

 Create the launcher script and run. **Note**: We need to use the largemem cluster because this program requires lots of working memory!
 The largemem cluster has a max core limit that is easy to reach.
 If you have too many samples, split the job into pieces.
+Note: This cluster has long wait times!
+Check first

 ~~~ {.bash}
 launcher_creator.py -t 1:00:00 -j 03_kallistoquant.cmds -n 03_kallistoquant -l 03_kallistoquant.slurm -A NeuroEthoEvoDevo -q largemem -m 'module use -a /work/03439/wallen/public/modulefiles; module load gcc/4.9.1; module load hdf5/1.8.15; module load zlib/1.2.8; module load kallisto/0.42.3'